...

 The city of Venice developed an alarm system to warn against high water.
 Sixteen sirens are spread around the six sestieri to warn that acqua alta is expected to reach the city within two to four hours.
 The tones rise in correspondence to the 4 levels of flooding.
 The sound work Acqua Alta: En Clave de Sol speculates on how the floating city might sound in a hundred years, its vulnerable ecology completely submerged under the quick-flowing tides, its foundations eroded by the overexploitation of the soil and water.

 The original alarm recordings become the starting point for a sound composition that amplifies the inaudible score of global warming.
-Six speakers distributed around the Gaggiandre acoustically expand the ebb and flow of the Arsenale’s waters, on their six hour cycle.
-The climatic soundscape reverberates to the predictions of ocean swelling to come over the next decades.
-Water is expected to cover entire territories whilst simultaneously exposing geopolitical inequalities that will see more than two billion climate refugees by the end of 2100.
+Six speakers distributed around the Gaggiandre acoustically expand the ebb and flow of the Arsenale’s waters over their six hour cycle.
+The climatic soundscape reverberates to the predictions of ocean swelling ahead in the next decades.
+Water is expected to cover entire territories, whilst simultaneously exposing geopolitical inequalities that will see more than two billion climate refugees by the end of 2100.